tanbentam/tanbentam/README.md

 - 👀 I’m interested in GAMING AND RONALDO AND ROMAN REIGNS
 - 🌱 I’m currently learning JAVA, C++, WEB
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me FACEBOOK Chu Thành Tân and Youtube TanDZ
+- 📫 How to reach me: FACEBOOK Chu Thành Tân and Youtube TanDZ

 <!---
 tanbentam/tanbentam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.